Skip to content

 You Say Sfumato...

-Derived from the Italian word sfumare, meaning “to tone down” or “to evaporate like smoke,” sfumato is a technique in painting that softens the transitions between different colors.
-The effect is a smoked out, highly blended quality, like a soft defocusing.
-Here, in the exquisitely moody Florentine home of creatives Silvia Mazzoli and Gianni Guastella the quality appears in full effect.
-Tonal and subdued, the home keeps its dusky, muted color palette dynamic with bold and sculptural furniture pieces.
+Derived from the Italian word sfumare, meaning “to tone down” or “to evaporate like smoke,” sfumato is a painting technique that softens transitions between colors for a smoked, highly blended effect.
+In the exquisitely moody Florentine home of creatives Silvia Mazzoli and Gianni Guastella, the quality appears in full force.
+Tonal and subdued, the home keeps its dusky palette dynamic with bold, sculptural furniture pieces.
 Get the look with similar items from Lee Stanton by clicking through the galleries below.

 GET THE LOOK